simon-schaefer/mantrap/base.md

 - Kalman Filter propagation of initial gaussian distribution (single-integrator model) --> very computational efficient
 --> neglects any form of non-linear spatiotemporal evolvement

-## Optimization Constraint Formulation (Gaussian over time (nested Gaussians) is not a standard distribution (model non-linear, non-markovian, ...), however for efficient optimisation an analytic description of the ppdf at every point in time would be preferable)
-- re-interpolate ppdf while enforcing smoothness constraints for analytic constraint

-- Gaussian smoothing of tpdf grid for smoothing, as having polymodal GMM -> therefore analytic formulation (!local minima)

-- Polytopic level set: find analytic formulation for eps-probability level set in grid (in simplest case just linear inequality constraints e.g. x_5 < [4.0, 1.3])

-- Formulate distance to Gaussian as cone constraint (comp.
-[5], [6])

-- Modern portfolio theory: convex (w^T * sigma ...)

---> PROBLEM: Multiplication introduces non-convexity (bilinear) therefore using Gaussian directly is not feasible !!

-## Simluation
-- Obstacle disturbance in position or velocity space (more realistic in velocity, trajectron in velocity, but planner requires position), so how to transform some distribution from velocity in position space for any (not analytically known, since nested GMMs) distribution efficiently (not just particles) ?
---> integrating velocity sequences (particles) directly and build distribution from the obtained positions.
-Another possibility would be to interpolate the pdf in the velocity space, obtain an analytic formulation and integrate it analytically.
-However we assume smoothness by interpolation in the velocity space, which probably is a larger assumption than the effect of integration error.

-## Baseline
-- static pdf for every pedestrian

-- deterministic Kalman prediction model for every pedestrian dependent on simple integrator model / social forces / ....

-- running RRT algorithm multiple times while selecting the path with minimum approximate path collision probability (comp.
-[4], Related Work)

-- using other pedestrian prediction models (such as Social Forces, etc.)

-- Time-expanded graph with tppdf(t+1, y|t, x) as edge cost (i.e. several graphs stacked in time, one for each time step) --> enforce time by introducing infinite cost at non-neighbors in graph searches last step --> time-expanded graph is a static (!) graph so provable optimal solvable --> probably resolve resolution in time (pyramidal resolution structure)

-- constant velocity assumption for pedestrian

-- multimodal vs unimodal prediction for pedestrian movement (summarise the outputted GMM as one Gaussian ?)

-## Evaluation metrics
-- empirical probability of failure in Monte-Carlo simulations (i.e. use derived policy and simulate 10000 runs while sampling from distributions, comp.
-[3])

-- measures: comfort, travel-time, minimal distance to pedestrians, ...

-- human in the loop comparison (steering wheel)

-[1] On Infusing Reachability-Based Safety Assurance within Probabilistic Planning Frameworks for Human-Robot Vehicle Interactions
-[2] Probabilistic Planning via Determinization in Hindsight [3] Chance-Constrained Dynamic Programming with Application to Risk-Aware Robotic Space Exploration [4] Monte Carlo Motion Planning for Robot Trajectory Optimization Under Uncertainty [5] On Distributionally Robust Chance-Constrained Linear Programs [6] Advanced Topics in Control (Jan)

-# Trajectron
-- query time with n pedestrians ==> ~ 20 ms
-- roughly average or maximum number of modes per pedestrian ==> max 16
-- how do we get discrete trajectories for every mode, when sampling after every time-step (not like a branching tree) ? ==> iteratively sampling n trajectories sequences by re-applying the model

-# Questions
-- Baseline ?
-(Probabilistic graph search, just like Astar with time-dependent weights existing ?)
-- how to handle inter obstacle dependence (like if obs_1 goes to position A, obs_2 might go to another position than if obs_1 would have gone to position B) ??